bytewizard42i/SentinelDID-poc/README.md

 yarn turbo run start

+Install the Midnight protocol on your local machine and spin up the testnet proof server. https://docs.midnight.network/develop/tutorial/

 ## **🚀 What Happens When You Start?**

 Fire up the engines with `yarn turbo run start`—here’s the magic it unleashes: